skalinets/skalinets.github.io/_posts/2017-03-07-blinking-unit-tests.markdown

 Note that property or field used in `MemberData` should be `public static` and return `IEnumerable<object[]>`.
 Another thing worth noting is that we added one argument to test method signature.
 Otherwise, all tests will fail.

+> The first version of code snippet above contained a bug that is discussed in this [post](know-your-random).

 Once we reproduced failing test we can add any logging / debugging etc, fix the issue, check it with our multirunner and revert it back to `[Fact]`.